|Birth: ||Jan. 6, 1910|

 Salt Lake County

-Truman Curtis was born at home in Moroni, a small town in Central Utah, the son of Jacob Lehi Curtis and Jensena Simonsen.
+Truman Curtis was born Thursday, January 6, 1910 at home in Moroni, the son of Jacob Lehi Curtis and Jensena Simonsen.
 Truman was the eighth of twelve children.
+He and his sister, Lima, lived with their grandmother, Sena Simonsen, from early childhood until marriage.
 Truman attended Moroni High School and graduated on May 10, 1928.
+He was also an alumnus of the Moroni LDS Seminary, having graduated in May 6, 1928.

-He met and married Loretta Ruth Jensen from Fountain Green, Utah on January 7, 1928 in Moroni.
+He met and married Lauretta Ruth Jensen from Fountain Green on January 7, 1928 in Moroni.
 They were sealed for time and all eternity on June 18, 1969 in the Salt Lake LDS Temple by President Selvoy J. Boyer.
+They were the parents of five children: Royce, Jean, Brent, Don, and Paul.

 From 1928 until 1930, Truman worked as an attendant for Bennett Gas & Oil Company.
-From 1930 until 1937, Truman worked as a salesman at S. H. Kress & Company.
-In 1937, Truman began a long and successful career with Salt Lake County.
-Truman worked at Salt Lake General Hospital from 1937 until 1946.
-He worked as an orderly and then became a male nurse.
-From 1946 until 1952, he worked for the Salt Lake City - County Health Department as an X-Ray technician and quarantine officer.
-While Truman was working, he broke his back by falling down a flight of stairs and he never fully recovered.
-In 1952, he retired after fifteen years of service to the people of Salt Lake County.
+From 1930 until 1937, he worked as a salesman at S. H. Kress & Company.
+In 1937, Truman began a long and successful career with Salt Lake City.
+He worked at Salt Lake General Hospital from 1937 until 1946.
+Truman worked as an orderly and then became a male nurse.
+From 1946 until 1957, he worked for the Salt Lake City Health Department as an X-Ray technician and quarantine officer.
+While Truman was working, he broke his back by falling down a flight of stairs and never fully recovered.
+In 1957, he retired after twenty years of service to the people of Salt Lake City.

 He loved candy, especially hard candy, and would always have a bowl of it by him when he was watching TV.
-He was a a fan of "The Lawrence Welk Show."
+Truman was a a fan of "The Lawrence Welk Show."
+An active member of The Church of Jesus Christ of Latter-day Saints, he held the priesthood office of Elder.

-Following the conclusion of the services, the funeral procession escorted Truman's remains to the Redwood Memorial Estates Cemetery in Taylorsville, where he was interred.
+Following the conclusion of the services, the funeral procession escorted Truman's remains to the Redwood Memorial Estates Cemetery in Bennion (now Taylorsville), where he was interred.

 Summary of funeral services: